TenjinInc/procrastinator/README.md

 ### Setup Phase
 The setup phase first defines which queues are available and the persistence strategy to use for reading and writing tasks.
-It then starts up a sub process for working on each queue within that environment.
+It then spins off a sub process for working on each queue within that environment.

 #### Declaring a Persistence Strategy